iturdikulov/notes/my_inventory.md

 Jewelry: rings, necklaces, bracelets, earrings
 Currency: bills and coins used for transactions
 Weapons: used for hunting, self-defense, or warfare (Note: Use caution with these items)

+## Smartphone & Tablet

+I synchronize settings and applications, so each device can replace the other.
+My ideology is to use minimum installed software to minimize backup (pain on android) and new phone setup.

+### 1. Syncting

+Heart of the syncing processs.

+### 2. Online syncing